 Pregnant and nursing women undergo hormonal changes which can cause fluctuations in vision.
 It is advisable that they wait at least six months after pregnancy or breastfeeding, whichever is later, before undergoing LASIK, says

-Dr Mohamad Rosman Bin Othman, Senior Consultant,
+Dr Mohamad Rosman Bin Othman, Head and Senior Consultant,

-Refractive Surgery Service,
+Refractive Surgery Department,